frozeman/meteor-build-client/README.md

 meteor-build-client ../output/directory -u https://myserver.com
 ```

-If you pass `"default"`, your app will try to connect to the server where the application was served from.
+By passing `"default"`, application will try to connect to the server from where the application was served.
 If this option was not set, it will set the server to `""` (empty string) and will add a `Meteor.disconnect()` after Meteor was loaded.

 ### Absolute or relative paths